 Anyone living in Angus can make a referral by contacting: Insight Counselling, Number Ten, 10 Constitution Road, Dundee, DD1 1LL.
 Telephone 01382 305706 or email firstname.lastname@example.org.
 Website: www.insightcanhelp.co.uk.
 This is a Monday to Friday service.

 The Angus Arthritis Forum is for adults affected by any type of arthritis.
 Events feature a relevant talk by a health care or other professional and a chance to ask questions and socialise with others over a cuppie.
 No need to book, no charge, and patients can bring a friend or family member for support.

 This forum rotates around Angus localities, with 4 meetings per year.

 Angus Carers provide information and support to enable carers to feel valued and confident in their caring situation.
 Regular events run in the local area.
 For details, please see the Angus Carers website.

-If you are a carer, please let the practice know.
+If you are a carer, please complete our carers self-referral form.

 Other help for Carers